top of page

 VOCAL COMPETITION

-Soon after the founding of Opera at Florham in 1982, its flagship activity, the Opera at Florham International Vocal Competition Honoring Violetta DuPont was established in 1987 in honor of OaF’s benefactor and co-founder, Violetta DuPont, for her vision and tireless commitment over a span of 25 years.
-Viewed in the music industry as an important competition in North America, OaF’s vocal competition offers a selection of prizes up to $14,000 to qualified entrants who demonstrate exceptional talent in the operatic art form..
+Soon after the founding of Opera at Florham in 1982, the Opera at Florham International Vocal Competition was established in 1987 in honor of Opera at Florham’s benefactor and co-founder, Violetta DuPont, for her vision and tireless commitment over a span of 25 years.
+Viewed in the music industry as an important competition in North America, Opera at Florham’s vocal competition offers a selection of prizes up to $14,000 to qualified entrants who demonstrate exceptional talent in the Operatic art form.

-The Vocal Competition was designed to project the mission of OaF by creating opportunities, growth, development, and support for young professional singers on the threshold of promising operatic careers.
+The Vocal Competition was designed to project the mission of Opera at Florham by creating opportunities, growth, development, and support for young professional singers on the threshold of promising operatic careers.
 This support is manifested in three ways:

 Prize Awards